guardian/gateway/docs/okta/native-apps-integration-guide.md

 ### Registration (and (Re)set Password)

 Similar to sign in, but with changes around registration to fit the native apps implementation.
 Apps should only need to be aware of what's happening in the native layer, but the full flow is useful for understanding the interaction between the native layer and the identity system.
 User interaction is implied.
 This flow is very similar for reset and set password.

+On certain applications you might not need to implement the Registration and Reset Password flows, especially as this adds development overhead.
+It's always possible to register the user on an in-app browser tab and then have the user sign in again.
+However this is an extra step for the user.

+We also support the scenario where we want to log the user in once they have exchanged the activation_token from their email inbox and set their password, this is the 2nd step of the registration flow.

+To initiate 2nd step of the registration flow from the app, you can call this via the Okta SDK using `.signInWithBrowser(additionalParameters: [activation_token: {activationToken}])` or `.signIn(this, payload)` in Android, where `payload` can be seen [here](https://github.com/okta/okta-oidc-android#sign-in-with-a-browser), with an `.addParameter("activation_token", activationToken)`.

 The start of this flow is very similar to the sign in journey.